 County Council elections

 The County Council elections are held every four years using the first past the post system.
-The last elections were held in May 2017.
+The next elections are scheduled to be held on 6 May 2021.

 Elections to councils are usually held on the first Thursday in May in any given year.
 However, Parliament can decide to move the day of local government elections in England.